|

 - Hover Flies are also known as Flower Flies.
 Some species are called Drone

-mimic colour (Batesian
+mimic colours (Batesian

 size.
 On their abdomen there